rmarmito/rmarmito/README.md

-### Hello, There! 👋
+### Hello, (GitHub) World 👋 I'm Richard!

-I'm Richard Marmito and welcome to my Github profile.
-Here you can find some of my latest contributions and projects, both finished and in the works.
-I am very open to collaborations and feedback, so please feel free to explore and reach out!

-## About me
-- I am currently pursuing Computer Engineering at San Diego State University
+I am currently studying Computer Engineering at San Diego State University.
+I have a passion for problem solving, programming, designing, video games, and most importantly: interacting with people!

-- I am interested in RTL design, SoC validation, embedded systems, IoT, and Full Stack development.
+I am a sponge -- the world of technology surprises me everyday, so I absorb and apply as much information, techniques, and practices I can!

+- I am currently building a full-stack project: GamerMingle
-- I am currently expanding my skills with Microprocessors, Embedded Operating Systems, and Web Development.
+- I am currently learning: JavaScript, Bootstrap, NodeJS

-I am always open to meet new people and create!
+I am very welcoming to feedback or advice.
+Please feel free to reach out for either, or just to chat!

-Feel free to connect with me on LinkedIn:
+🤝 Connect with me on LinkedIn

 Happy Coding!